Danube Sinkhole: History

 The first documented case of the Danube completely disappearing into the hole dates back to 1874.
 Since then, the number of days per year when this happens has risen sharply.
 Between 1884 and 1904, it happened, on average, 80 days per year.
 In 1922, it happened only on 29 days.
 In 1923, however, the number increased to 148.
 Between 1933 and 1937, the average was on 209; from 1938 to 1945, it was 270 days.
 The highest number so far, was in 1921, with 309 days.

 The relationship between the sinkhole and Aachtopf spring was proven in October 1877.
 Geologist Adolf Knop of the Karlsruhe Institute of Technology poured 10 kg of sodium fluorescein, 20 tons of salt, and 1200 kg of shale oil into the Danube on 9 October.
 After 60 hours, all three substances emerged at the Aachtopf.
 The water at Aachtopf was described as "gorgeously green lit" by the fluorescein and tasting of creosote.

 Later, the connection of the individual sinkholes was explored.
-In 1908 an experiment of downing water in Fridingen in the presence of Baden and Württemberg Government representatives confirmed the assumption of Professor Endrist -Stuttgart that the Fridingen sinkhole not only leads to the Aach, but that large amounts of it could also be artificially induced.
+In 1908 an experiment of drowning water in Fridingen in the presence of Baden and Württemberg Government representatives confirmed the assumption of Professor Endrist -Stuttgart that the Fridingen sinkhole not only leads to the Aach, but that large amounts of it could also be artificially induced.
 A German newspaper in the US reported about the event.
 In about 1908, a shaft was dug in Fridingen in an attempt to find out where the water of this sinkhole disappears to.

 In 1927, a case was brought before the Supreme Court of the German Reich between Württemberg and Prussia as the ruler of the Hohenzollern Province on the one hand, and the state of Baden on the other hand, to decide the smoldering controversy over the quantitative impact of the Danube sinkhole, which is known as the Danube Sinkhole case (Donauversinkungsfall).
 The Court rendered an interim decision and left the final settlement to an agreement between the parties.

 In January 1937, the "Donau-Aach-Gesetz" gave the Reich Minister for Agriculture the authority to decide on necessary measures and who was to pay the costs.

 After WWII, in 1967, a canal was built between Immendingen and Möhringen, which brings water to Tuttlingen during times of low water levels.